ejconlon/infernal/README.md

 Just call an `infernal` entrypoint in your `main` function, statically link your binary, and zip it up right.
 If you want to use your Lambda to serve API Gateway requests with an existing WAI app, there's a wrapper for that too.

-This is a batteries-included library.
-You'll get logging and stats out of the box if you want them (and even if you don't).

 ## How to write your own Lambda

 The easiest way to get started is to use the provided stack template and follow the generated `README`: